top of page

 Why I became a translator

-I stopped translating non-fiction books in 2015 when I received an increase in localisation projects, which included video games, websites and mobile apps.
+I stopped translating non-fiction in 2015 when I received an increase in localisation projects, which included video games, websites and mobile apps.

 A new direction – my work today

-Today, I write, proofread and review web content in English and take care of a mix of other SEO optimisation tasks for clients. â€‹I enjoy working on web & app copy, as well as technical documentation, like user guides, FAQs, course content and tutorials.
+Today, I write, proofread and review web content in Australian and New Zealand English and take care of a mix of other SEO optimisation tasks for my clients.
+I enjoy working on web & app copy, as well as technical documentation, like user guides, help content, blog articles, FAQs, course content and tutorials.

 • The Economist Style Guide